Aditya54423/python-assignment-part4_bitsom_ba_2511025/README.md

 # python-assignment-part4
-# Student Performance Analysis - Assignment Part 4
+# Student Performance Analysis & Prediction - Assignment Part 4

 This is my project for predicting whether students will pass or fail based on their grades and habits.
 I used a small dataset of 15 students to walk through the entire data science process, from exploration to machine learning.